UnconvRS/ThermalDissociation/tcl_scripts/README.md

 `set Ns 10`

 `set render_dir "/home/user/rendered_images"`

 ### 2. load_lmptrj_multipleRestarts.tcl

+This script is designed to work with VMD (Visual Molecular Dynamics) software.
+It is used to import and process multiple LAMMPS restart files.
+The script reads the path to a parent directory that contains all the restart folders (each containing individual simulation results).
+It then loads the topological data of the molecules into VMD.
+The script iterates through the restart folders, importing the trajectory of each restart case into the loaded molecules.
+Finally, it wraps the coordinates of the molecules inside the simulation box.

+### Usage:
+#### Input parameters:

-#### 1. The number of slices:
+#### 1. Parent Directory Path:

-The user can specify the number of trajectory slices.
-This can be set in the script on the line with set Ns 5.
-Replace 5 with the desired number of slices.
+This is the path to the parent directory that contains the restart cases.
+You can set this in the script on the line with set dir_ref "/path/to/parent/directory".
+Replace /path/to/parent/directory with your preferred directory path.

- #### 2. Rendering directory:
+#### 2. Restart Folder String Pattern:

+This is the common string pattern in the restart folders' names.
+This can be modified on the line with set dir_tmpl "rest".

+#### 3. First and Last Restart Cases:

- The directory where the rendered images will be saved.
-This can be set in the script on the line with `set render_dir "/path/to/save/the/rendered/images"`.
-Replace `/path/to/save/the/rendered/images` with your preferred directory path.
+The script will read results starting from the first restart case and up to the last restart case.
+These can be set on the lines with set num_rest_folder_init 7 and set num_rest_folder_final 12.
+Replace 7 and 12 with your preferred start and end cases.

+#### 4. LAMMPS Data File Name:

+The name of the LAMMPS data file from which to read the topological data.
+This can be modified on the line with set datafile_name "MwHydarteTime0.data".

+#### 5. LAMMPS Trajectory File Name:

+The name of the LAMMPS trajectory file.
+This can be modified on the line with set lmp_trjfile_name "NPH_Trajectory.lammpstrj".

-For example, if you want to create 10 slices and save the images to a directory at `/home/user/rendered_images`, you would modify the lines as follows:
+For example, if your parent directory is at `/home/user/restarts`, the string pattern in the restart folders is `rest`, you want to read results from restart cases `5` to `10`, your LAMMPS data file is named `my_lmpData.data`, and your LAMMPS trajectory file is named `myTrajectory.lammpstrj`, you would modify the lines as follows:

+`set dir_ref "/home/user/restarts"`

+`set dir_tmpl "rest"`

+`set num_rest_folder_init 5`

-`set Ns 10`
+`set num_rest_folder_final 10`

+`set datafile_name "myData.data"`

-`set render_dir "/home/user/rendered_images"`
+`set lmp_trjfile_name "myTrajectory.lammpstrj"`

-### Prerequisites:

-### Basic Usage:

 ### Author:
 ### Meisam Adibifard, madibi1@lsu.edu, me.adibifard@gmail.com